fieldtrip/website/tutorial/headmodel_eeg_bem.md

 We cannot see what the origin of the coordinate system is aligned to.
 It is definitely _not_ interauricular, as none of the axes passes (approximately) through the ears.
 By answering the questions, we can establish that the electrodes are in a RAS coordinate system with the first positive x axis pointing to Right, the second positive y axis to Anterior and the third positive z axis to Superior.

 {% include markup/success %}
+The specific template electrode set that we are using here is in fact coregistered with the MNI coordinate system.
+It is documented in more detail [here](/template/electrode/) and the corresponding template BEM headmodel is documented [here](/template/headmodel/#standard_bemmat).
+{% include markup/end %}

 #### Manual alignment of the template electrodes